Over the past few decades, there has been a significant increase in the formation of Limited Liability Companies (LLCs) in the United States.

 The rise of LLCs can also be observed by looking at the percentage of new businesses choosing this structure…

-According to the US Small Business Administration, LLCs accounted for roughly 69% of all new businesses formed in the United States in 2017.
-This statistic highlights the growing preference for LLCs among entrepreneurs and business owners.
+According to the U.S. Small Business Administration (SBA), Limited Liability Companies (LLCs) accounted for approximately 69% of all new businesses formed in the United States in 2017.

-➤ MORE: Check out the history and events leading up to the creation of LLCs
+➤ DISCOVER: Learn about the historical events leading up to the creation of LLCs

 LLCs are a popular choice for businesses across various industries.